kilhage/tiny-gpt/docs/attention.md

 ## Background: why attention exists

-Early encoder–decoder RNNs (Recurrent Neural Network) compressed an entire input sequence into a single vector.
-This created a severe bottleneck: long or information-dense inputs simply didn’t fit.
+Early encoder–decoder RNNs compressed an entire input sequence into a single vector, creating a severe bottleneck: long or information-dense inputs simply didn’t fit.

-Attention fixed this by letting the decoder **dynamically look back** at relevant encoder states instead of relying on a single summary vector.
-Early forms (Bahdanau, Luong) introduced the core abstraction still used today:

-- compute relevance scores between a **query** and a set of **keys**,
+Attention removed this bottleneck by letting the decoder **dynamically look back** at relevant encoder states instead of relying on a single summary.
+Early forms (Bahdanau, Luong) introduced the core abstraction still used today: compute relevance between a **query and keys**, turn it into **weights**, and use those weights to mix **values**.
-- normalize those scores into weights,
-- use the weights to combine **values**.

-The Transformer made a decisive leap: instead of “decoder attends to encoder”, **everything attends to everything**.
-In _Attention Is All You Need_ (2017), attention became the **central compute primitive**, enabling:

-- parallel processing (no recurrence),
-- global information flow at every layer,
-- clean scaling via repetition.

-Two problems immediately emerged:

-1. **Position** – attention is order-agnostic.
-2. **Cost** – naïve attention is quadratic in sequence length.

-Since then, progress has focused not on replacing attention, but on making it _practical at scale_.
+The Transformer made a decisive leap.
+Instead of “decoder attends to encoder,” everything attends to everything.
+In _Attention Is All You Need_ (2017), attention became the central compute primitive, enabling parallel processing, global information flow at every layer, and clean scaling through repetition.
+This immediately exposed two new constraints—position (attention is order-agnostic) and cost (quadratic in sequence length)—and since then, progress has focused not on replacing attention, but on making it practical at scale.

 ---